 Instances of Workers' Compensation Fraud demonstrate that both employers and employees can commit this offense.
 Essentially, those who engage in this illegal activity are lying about an injury or illness in order to receive monetary compensation from insurance companies.

 False Workers' Compensation Claim by Employees.

-Prolonging the extent of their compensation period: Some workers have prolonged the extent of their compensation period by pretending to be injured even when a significant time has passed after their recovery.
+Prolonging their compensation period.
+Employees may extend their compensation period by pretending to be injured even after they have recovered.

 False Workers' Compensation Claim by Employers

 Employers can engage in Workers' Compensation Fraud in various ways, including:

 Misclassifying employees or hiding their actual count: Some employers may misclassify employees as independent contractors or provide insurance providers with a smaller count of employees to reduce their Workers' Compensation premium.
 This practice is illegal and can result in serious legal consequences.

 Falsely demonstrating a safe work environment: Employers may misrepresent the safety of their work environment to insurance providers to reduce their premium expenses.
 However, this can lead to fraudulent claims and costly legal repercussions.

 Under-reporting payroll: Some employers may under-report their payroll to insurance authorities to reduce their Workers' Compensation premium.
 This can result in financial penalties and legal repercussions.